An open letter to parents of children with Asthma by Dr. Jaggi

 • Attitude

 Have you noticed how the parents' attitude and feelings are imbibed by the children?
 If the mother is constantly critical of the maid, the child also starts saying, “Ayah is bad.”
-Or if the father says “Oh my poor baby, you have to wear spectacles at such a young age," the child also resents wearing glasses rather than feeling happy about the fact that he or she can now see clearly with them!
+Or if the father says, “Oh my poor baby, you have to wear spectacles at such a young age," the child also resents wearing glasses rather than feeling happy about the fact that he or she can now see clearly with them!
 The same is the case with asthma, asthma medications and particularly with inhalers.
-If the parent's constant refrain is “When will be able to stop these inhalers? – the child will also view them negatively.
+If the parent's constant refrain is “When will we be able to stop these inhalers?” – the child will also view them negatively.
 If, on the other hand, the parents show gratitude and happiness over the fact that there is a device that is so easy to use and really helps the child to breathe normally, the same positive feelings will be imbibed by the child.

 • Realistic Expectations

 Some children do outgrow their asthma.
 Some don’t.
 It is largely determined by the genes over which we don’t have control.
-Yes, environmental control and diet regulation helps.
+Yes, environmental control and diet regulation help.
 If the child is to outgrow asthma, it will happen over a period of years and not days, weeks or months.
 With proper medications, the asthmatic child is usually well controlled to the extent that there are no ongoing symptoms or limitations of activities.
 However, with a change of season or with a virus infection, some symptoms will appear.
 This is not unexpected.
 A slight increase in medications will usually bring things back under normal control.

-• Alternative systems
+• Alternative Systems

 • Care yes, pampering no

-Mothers sometimes try to overcompensate the asthmatic child by over pampering him or her.
+Mothers sometimes try to overcompensate the asthmatic child by over-pampering him or her.
 This never helps.
 In fact, it creates further difficulties in that the child starts using the asthma, sometimes sub-consciously, to get his or her way.

 • Encourage sports